oslabs-beta/Cydekick/README.md

 1. Download the latest version of Cydekick from LINK
 2. Choose the version that matches your operating system: Mac, Windows, or Linux.
+3. Unzip the file onto your Computer and proceed to the next steps below.

 ## Usage